brockmuellers/brockmuellers.github.io/plants.md

 ![shade]({{page.shade_image}}){:class="icon"} Shade

 **Water**\\
+Evenly moist: do not allow the soil to dry.\\
 Surface dry: water when top 1/4-1/2" of soil is dry.\\
 Partly dry: water when at least the top 1" of soil is dry.\\
 Mostly dry: water when more than half of the soil is dry; should not be bone dry.\\
 Fully dry: don't water unless the soil is completely dry.
-Especially in cooler conditions, these can wait several weeks between watering.
+To avoid root rot in cooler conditions, these can wait several weeks between watering.

 **Temperatures**: if a ">" range is given, it specifies the minimum temperature the plant can survive at, as well as the minimum preferred temperature.